GrapJeje/DailyReward/README.md

 Realtime: Custom plugin @CamoNetwork for the minetopia

+## Permissions

+camo.dailyrewards.open : default Yes - Permission to open the main menu.

+camo.admin.reload : default OP - Permission to reload the plugin.

+## Commands

+/Daily : Permission = camo.dailyrewards.open - Opens the main menu of the Daily Reward system.

+/Daily info : Permission = Default - Opens an info menu about the plugin.

+/Daily Reload : Permission = camo.admin.reload - Reload the config of the plugin.

 ## Config's

 ### Config.yml
 Enabled : boolean || Set if the /Daily command is enabled.

+ResetTime : Calendar || Set the reset time of the Daily Rewards **CAN ONLY BE RELOADED WITH A PLUGIN RELOAD!**

 Players : List String || Keys are the UUID of the players.